 Below is how the Colorado Lounge was furnished when we last saw it on the day Wendy and Danny entered the maze.
 Because our perspective has changed and is now more on eye level, the fact that there have been so many changes is pretty well camouflaged, but for the missing centerpiece.

 We had much the same thing in A Clockwork Orange when Alex returned to the home of Alexander.
 Alexander's typewriter had been red, but with the return of Alex it is instead gray and we see that some of the seating has been changed in the already spare sitting area that resembled more an art gallery.
 We don't think much of this because two years has passed and also because we know that Alex had, during the home invasion, overturned Alexander's desk and knocked down the bookshelves behind it (revealing the concealed twin blackboards).
 So, we assume the typewriter to have been broken.
 But these things are all connected, and we even have here a lamp with a bright orange ceramic vase that reminds of a bright orange ceramic object that was on a bookshelf beside Alexander's desk (not on the shelves behind).
-That ceramic object, along with a lamp, had disappeared in the scene where Alexander realized the beaten-up young man who collapsed in the entry was none other than the same who had invaded his home two years before.
+That ceramic object, along with a lamp, had disappeared in the scene where Alexander realized the bloodied young man who collapsed in his entry was none other than the same who had invaded his home two years before.
 In the scene in which Alexander realizes who Alex is, his features had assumed a version of the grotesque expression that we tend to most associate with Jack.
 I know that the story is that Jack Nicholson thought up his playing handball with the yellow ball in the Colorado Lounge, but Kubrick had also used a yellow ball in A Clockwork Orange, Alex sticking one in the mouth of Alexander's wife, and then one in Alexander's mouth, gagging them.
-When Alexander realizes who Alex is, upon his return, the grotesque expression his face assumes, mouth hanging open, is much the same as that when he had been gagged with the yellow ball.
+When Alexander realizes who Alex is, upon his return, the grotesque expression his face assumes, mouth hanging open, eyes rolling back in his head, is much the same as that when he had been gagged with the yellow ball.

-In A Clockwork Orange, Alexander is a writer just as Jack is a writer.
+In A Clockwork Orange, Alexander is a writer, just as Jack is a writer.
 Both rely on their wives to do everything for them.
 Alexander's work space was invaded by Alex and though we empathize later with Alexander's blaming Alex for the death of his wife, we also have the feeling that all was not right between them, that Alexander was not so angry about what happened to his wife as he was about his own humiliation and the loss of a servant.
 Who invaded Alexander's space but Alex, who was also an expression of the writer himself.
 In one layer of the story Alex is Alexander's creation, his character.
-He even ends up wearing Alexander's bathrobe and becomes Alex Burgess in one of the newspaper accounts of his attempted suicide, Anthony Burgess of course being the one who had written the book A Clockwork Orange.
+Alex even ends up wearing Alexander's bathrobe and becomes Alex Burgess in one of the newspaper accounts of his attempted suicide, Anthony Burgess of course being the one who had written the book A Clockwork Orange.
 Kubrick must have enjoyed it that Danny Torrance's alter ego was Tony, taken from his middle name, Anthony.
 Just as Alex and Alexander were shown on one level to be expressions of Anthony Burgess, their creator, we have Danny also prognosticating events via Tony.

 Alexander's space, as a writer, was invaded by Alex, his creation, and Kubrick had worked things so that both Alex and Alexander referred back to their initial creator, Burgess.